Here’s your ballot for the Nov. 5 Texas elections

 U.S. House

-Texas has 38 congressional seats, and all up for election this year, with most incumbents running again.
-There are three open seats.
+Texas has 38 congressional seats, and all up for election this year, with most incumbents running again except in four seats.
 Republicans are vying to replace U.S. Rep. Kay Granger in District 12 and U.S. Rep. Michael Burgess in District 26, both of whom are not seeking reelection.
 Meanwhile, U.S. House District 32 is an open race because Allred, who currently represents the district, is running for U.S. Senate.
+Following long-time U.S. Rep. Sheila Jackson Lee’s death, U.S. House District 18 is also open.
+Former Houston Mayor Sylvester Turner was selected to replace her as the Democratic nominee.

 Railroad Commissioner